pyscript/docs/docs/beginning-pyscript.md

    how your application works.

 Create these files with your favourite code editor on your local file system.
-Alternatively, [pyscript.com](https://pyscript.com) will take away all the pain of organising, previewing and deploying your application.
+Alternatively, [pyscript.com](https://pyscript.com) is a cloud-hosted service by Anaconda that streamlines organising, previewing and deploying your application.
+The distinction between [pyscript.net](https://pyscript.net) and [pyscript.com](https://pyscript.com) on the FAQ on [pyscript.com](https://pyscript.com).

 If you're using your local file system, you'll need a way to view your application in your browser.
 If you already have Python installed on